top of page

 Figure 2.
 General structure of ligands architecture obtained by Celtarys Technology.

-At Celtarys, we work with different conjugation techniques, among them is our proprietary semi-combinatorial approach.
-It has been validated for the development of fluorescent ligands with optimal properties for different assays and applied to several GPCRs.4–6
+At Celtarys, we employ various conjugation techniques, including our proprietary semi-combinatorial approach.
+This method has been validated for developing fluorescent ligands with optimal properties for different assays and has been applied to several GPCRs.

-1. A bibliographic search accompanied by in silico modelling is needed to determine the appropriate pharmacophore and a deep understanding of the structure-activity relationship is used to find a good location for the linker.
-The final pharmacophore is detected from a set of at least 3-5 different chemical scaffolds.
+1. A bibliographic search accompanied by in silico modelling is essential to determine the appropriate pharmacophore.
+A deep understanding of the structure-activity relationship helps identify a suitable location for the linker.
+The final pharmacophore is derived from a set of at least 3-5 different chemical scaffolds.

-2. The pharmacophore is then functionalized in the best position for the introduction of a linker.
-Different spacers and hinges are used at this step, and the biological evaluation of these compounds allows us to identify the best linker for the target.
+2. The pharmacophore is then functionalized in the best position for introducing a linker.
+Various spacers and hinges are utilized at this stage, and the biological evaluation of these compounds enables us to identify the most effective linker for the target.

-3. The last step is to introduce fluorophores suitable for the desired assays.
-The activity of the final molecules measured in binding or functional assays allows us to select the best one.
+3. The final step involves introducing fluorophores suitable for the desired assays.
+The activity of the final molecules is measured in binding or functional assays, allowing us to select the best candidate.

 Flowchart with three stages: Stage 1 to 3 with checkpoints for pharmacophore, linker, and fluorescent ligand.
 Teal arrows and icons.